 - Condition 1.
 The facility owner shall provide LIHI with the results of the 2015 downstream bypass efficiency testing for juvenile blueback herring and continue consultation the USFWS Mr. Michael Sale and NYDEC for the purpose of obtaining an updated assessment of the current fish passage effectiveness for that species at the facility.
 The result of Agency assessments may be: (a) that appropriate passage is being provided at the Project, (b) that effective fish passage effectiveness has not been demonstrated, or (c) that a recent decision has been made that passage at the site for juvenile herring is not needed, thus modifying the original commitments established in the Settlement Agreement and associated agency recommendations.
 If the 2015 testing is not found to be sufficiently effective and that downstream passage at the site is still required, then the owner shall inform LIHI of their plans to improve operations and continue testing.
 LIHI strongly recommends that all future testing be coordinated with the agencies to ensure they can participate in the testing.
 The results of the agency assessment of the 2015 studies shall be provided to LIHI within 60 days of their receipt by the Owner.
 Additional letters of correspondence from consultation with the USFWS and NYDEC on these passage issues shall also be provided to LIHI within 60 days of receipt by the licensee.
 LIHI reserves the right to suspend its certification if the agencies do not determine that safe passage is being provided and that such passage needs have not been waived.

-- Condition 2.
+- Satisfied 2018 (no plan to install unit).
+Condition 2.
 If a decision is made to pursue installation of the sixth, fish-friendly generating unit at the Project within the next five years, the facility owner shall notify LIHI within 60 days of when FERC approves such an installation.
 Such installation may lead to a re-evaluation of potentially affected criteria, such as fish passage requirements.